mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

     >
     >Learn how to select the domain and IPs to use in an email surface in [this section](../email/email-settings.md#subdomains-and-ip-pools).
     >
-    >If needed, work with your deliverability consultant to identify the domain and IPs to be used for your IP warmup plan.<!--TBC-->
+    >Work with your deliverability consultant to identify the domain and IPs to be used for your IP warmup plan.<!--TBC-->

 1. Create a [campaign](../campaigns/create-campaign.md) and select the [Email](../email/create-email.md#create-email-journey-campaign) action.